|

 -

-- They now make a "second" label called "Castelnau de Suduiraut."
+- They've been making a "second" label called "Castelnau de Suduiraut."

 Pierre Montégut, the technical director of Suduiraut, told me "It's